D8ger/CoderEmoji/README.md

 # CoderEmoji
-Some funny expression gif specially for programmer！
+Some funny expression gif with a special group called programmers！